- Undergraduate Program

 - Make A Gift

 Phone: 406.243.5202 | Fax: 406.243.4076

 Political Science scholarships are announced to political science students in February and are awarded in early April each year.
 The scholarships amounts shown on this page are for the 2014-2015 academic year.
-The deadline for scholarship application is Tuesday, March 18, 2014.
+The deadline for scholarship applications was Tuesday, March 18, 2014.
 The next deadline for scholarship applications will be in March 2015.